Stonemilker: Remixes and alternate versions

 While no singles were released to promote Vulnicura, Björk released several companion projects to the original studio album.
 However, the first alternate version of "Stonemilker" debuted during the Museum of Modern Art's 2015 Björk exhibition.
 The retrospective housed the "Black Lake" installation and Songlines exhibit in its main building while the MoMA PS1 showcased the "Stonemilker" VR music video for Oculus Rift.
 The innovative video featured a strings-only version of the song accompanied by gentle waves from the beach where the video was shot.
 When the VR video was released for Apple and Android devices later that year, it was revealed that the VR video version of "Stonemilker" was an exclusive mix different from the strings-only version that would later be released on Vulnicura Strings.

-The second alternate version of "Stonemilker" debuted with the third and final wave of the Vulnicura Remix Series on October 2015.
+The second alternate version of "Stonemilker" debuted with the third and final wave of the Vulnicura Remix Series in October 2015.
 "Stonemilker" (The patten Rework) is the only official, traditional remix of "Stonemilker" and was released digitally and on limited edition translucent vinyl, limited to 1,000 copies worldwide.

 6 November 2015 saw the release of Vulnicura Strings, an acoustic companion project to Vulnicura featuring strings-only interpretations of 8 of Vulnicura's 9 tracks.
 Björk revealed during the project's official announcement, "While I was working on Vulnicura, it became one of the most magical thing(s) both musically and spiritually to unite the electronics and the acoustic instruments in an almost romantic way: to prove they can coexist!!...
 But while working on it I felt somehow for the first time, this was an album that could take another version: a reveal, to simply have the acoustics stand on their own for the folks who wanna indulge even further into the wooden timeless side of this music.
 With no techno."

 The Vulnicura Strings version of "Stonemilker" is a different acoustic mix than the one featured on the VR app.
 The Strings version features a more lush and fuller sounding orchestra and does not feature the crashing ocean sound effect.

-The final officially released version of "Stonemilker" is found on Vulnicura Live, a collection of performances from Björk's 2015 Vulnicura Tour.
+The final officially released version of "Stonemilker" is found on Vulnicura Live, a collection of performances from Björk's 2015 Vulnicura tour.

 Though not commercially released, a radio edit of "Stonemilker" exists and runs less than half the length of the original album version, combining the first half of the first verse with the second half of the second verse and the second chorus.
 The musical coda is severely truncated and fades out shortly after the chorus ends.
 It has been confirmed that the radio edit is official but it remains largely unheard.